nectar-cookbooks/mediaflux/README.md

 for Mediaflux, and a current license key file for Mediaflux.
 You are also required to accept the Mediaflux license.

-* The download URL for the Mediaflux installer and a Mediaflux license key should be obtained from Architecta (or from SGI who distribute it as "LiveArc").
+* The Mediaflux installer and a Mediaflux license key should be obtained from Architecta (or from SGI who distribute it as "LiveArc").
+See below for details.
-  * The installer can be downloaded by hand and placed in the "installers" directory.
-Alternatively, you can set the `mediaflux.installer` and `mediaflux.installer_url` attributes (see below) to get these recipes to download the installer.
+  * The installer can be downloaded by hand and placed in the "installers" directory, setting its filename in the 'installer' attribute.
+    Alternatively, you can set the 'installer_url' attribute (giving the full URL), or 'download_base_url' and either 'version' or 'installer'.
+    Details are below: see "Specifying the Mediaflux Installer to use".
   * The license file must be placed in the installer directory by hand.

 * When you run the Mediaflux installer, you are required to accept the